Cavalry in the American Civil War: Organization

 The actual size of cavalry regiments rarely if ever conformed to their paper strength.
-Sometimes they could be much larger: Turner Ashby for example grew his 7th Virginia Cavalry Regiment to over 1,400 troopers split between twenty-two and twenty-six companies in April 1862 by refusing to allow them to be divided into multiple regiments.
-More often, regiments were worn down by attrition until they were a fraction of their authorized size: Union regiments averaged between 400 to 600 total, while Confederate regiments averaged between 160 to 360 total.
+Sometimes they could be much larger: Turner Ashby for example grew his 7th Virginia Cavalry Regiment to over 1,400 troopers by April 1862 (split between twenty-two and twenty-six companies) by refusing to allow its division into multiple regiments.
+More often, regiments were worn down by attrition until they were a fraction of their authorized size: Union regiments averaged between 400 and 600 total, while Confederate regiments averaged between 160 and 360 total.
 In one extreme example, an unnamed Union regiment at the Battle of Five Forks numbered only 45 men.
 The fate of most regiments once they were reduced to a certain size was either disbandment or consolidation with other units, much to the chagrin of the veteran troopers.
 The states were mostly responsible for recruitment and many governors were more inclined to create brand new units as a form of political patronage rather than return an existing unit to full strength.
 Nevertheless, the Confederates did a better job than the Union at funneling replacements to existing regiments.

 Above the regiment was a brigade which consisted of several regiments, and several brigades were combined into a division.
 Brigades and divisions were commanded by brigadier generals and major generals respectively, although for lack of a higher rank some Union cavalry brigades and divisions were commanded by colonels and brigadier generals instead.
 Both sides also eventually combined their cavalry forces into corps, grouping a number of divisions together.
 Union brigades were numbered based on their position within their parent division, as were divisions within their corps, however Confederate units were known by their commanding officer's name.

-In both armies, the cavalry was accompanied by batteries or battalions of horse artillery, as well as its own train of supply wagons and traveling forges.
+Starting at the regimental level, commanders had a staff of officers to help with the administration of their unit.
+Regimental staff officers were chosen from among the unit's lieutenants, while higher formations were to have a representative from the armies' respective war departments.
+General officers were also allowed a personal staff of aides-de-camp and a chief of staff.
+Neither side had an effective way to train staff officers however, and so their competence tended to be based on how much experience they gained.
+Furthermore, with some exceptions there were no enlisted personnel authorized to assist in carrying out the logistical work necessary to keep these units supplied.
+Either civilian workers had to be hired or soldiers detailed to handle these functions; the former tended to be unreliable while the latter lessened the combat effectiveness of their units.